realmbgl/dcos-how2marathon/ucr.md

 ### cmd and fetch

 *marathon.json*, showing how you can run e.g. jetty without building a docker image.
 The required binary packages, jre and jetty, are fetched into the sandbox.
-From the cmd you launch the jetty execution.
+From the cmd you launch jetty in the foreground.
 ```js
 {
   "id": "service",